 Using too much of your available credit (i.e. more than 25-30%) will certainly register negatively on your credit report.
-At the same time, a large number of hard inquiries on your credit report over too short a period of time will also reduce your score.
+At the same time, a large number of hard inquiries on your credit report over too short a period of time can result in having your credit score dropped.

 For those who are new to credit, avoiding getting into debt sounds like a good idea.
 However, your length of credit history is very important when you have to build your credit score up.
 If you've never used any lines of credit before and never incurred any debt, you can't build credit history for yourself.

 While this helps prevent you from the problem of persistent debt, it also makes you an unknown entity to lenders as they have no clue what sort of borrower you are and whether you're likely to make on time payments.
 As a result, they'll inevitably view you as a risk when they make a hard inquiry into your credit report and realise that there's no information there to base their scores on.